Apply for a planning permit

 Do I need a permit?

-Depending on the Planning Scheme controls affecting a property, such as zoning, a planning permit may be required for:
+Depending on the Planning Scheme controls affecting a property, such as zoning, you may need a planning permit for:

 - buildings or works